tasvibhalani/Snake-game-in-C-/README.md

 - **Pause Functionality**: Ability to pause and resume the game.
 - **Customizable Game Settings**: Change grid size and speed before starting.
 - **Cross-Platform Compatibility**: Replace `windows.h` dependencies for broader support.
-- **High Score Tracking**: Save and display the highest score achieved.
 - **Multiplayer Mode**: Introduce a two-player mode for added fun.
 - **Graphical Interface**: Replace console-based rendering with a GUI for better visuals.